JAR Files

 Main-Class is a required keyword and classname is the name of the class that contains your application's main method.

-Main-Class: formula.lexdriver
+Main-Class: SalaryList

 Creating a Jar File that Contains a Manifest

-When you create your jar file, you will must include m as a command line option.
+When you create your jar file, you can include m as a command line option.
 This option causes java to use the file specified after the m flag as the manifest file.
 For example, if the above file is named manifest.txt and your files are in a directory named formula, you could create your jar file with the following command:

 jar cmf manifest.txt formula.jar formula